Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Results

-\section{Real Data Applications}
+\subsection{Real Data Applications}

 This section is devoted to the implementation of the method in two different applications.
-The first one is the same as in \citet{zhuang2020} and we include it for comparative purposes.
-The second one deals with the clustering of financial time series.
+The first one is the same as in \citet{zhuang2020} and we include it for comparative purposes; to this end, we quantify the goodness of fit of the model using a predictive approach based on the conditional version of the Widely Applicable Information Criterion, WAIC, in a hierarchical setting, as discussed in \citet{millar2018}.
+The second one deals with clustering financial time series.

-\subsection{Column Vertebral Data}
+\subsubsection{Column Vertebral Data}

-We apply our model to the Column Vertebral Data, available at UCI Machine Learning Repository.
-It consists of 60 patients with disk hernia, 150 subjects with spondylolisthesis and 100 healthy individuals; data are available for the following variables: angle of pelvic incidence (PI), angle of pelvic tilt (PT), lumbar lordosis angle (LL), sacral slope (SS), pelvic radius (PR), and degree of spondylolisthesis (DS).
+We apply our model to the Column Vertebral Data, available at the UCI Machine Learning Repository.
+It consists of 60 patients with disk hernia, 150 subjects with spondylolisthesis, and 100 healthy individuals; data are available for the following variables: angle of pelvic incidence (PI), angle of pelvic tilt (PT), lumbar lordosis angle (LL), sacral slope (SS), pelvic radius (PR), and the degree of spondylolisthesis (DS).
 As in \citet{zhuang2020}, we adopt the generalized skew-t distribution for the marginals, use a maximum likelihood estimator in order to calibrate the parameters and then transform data via the fitted cumulative distribution function.
-Computation were done using the R package \texttt{sgt} available on CRAN.
-Table 2 reports the values of fitted parameters for the marginals
+Computations were performed using the R package \texttt{sgt} available on CRAN.
+Table \ref{table2} reports the values of fitted parameters for the marginals.

-Following \citet{zhuang2020}, we consider the same parametric copulae for the bivariate distributions of the features of interest, and for each of these, we construct our Bayesian hierarchical copula model for the 3 groups of subjects.
-We run 6 independent chains of $2.5 \times 10^6$ simulations and discard the first $5 \times 10^5$.
+Following \citet{zhuang2020}, we consider the same parametric copulae for the bivariate distributions of the features of interest, and for each of these, we construct our Bayesian hierarchical copula model for three groups of subjects.
+We run six independent chains of $2.5 \times 10^6$ simulations and discard the first $5 \times 10^5$.
 We also set $\delta_\gamma = 10^{-3}$ and $\delta_\xi = 10^{-1}$.
-Table 3 compares the results of \citet{zhuang2020} (model A) with our ones (model B).
+We did not report any convergence issues, and the multiple Gelman--Rubin test scores for each of the six implemented models \citet{gelman1992} were very close to the optimal value 1.
+In terms of the goodness of fit, we have computed the WAIC index for all six models.
+Our findings is that the most significant relation is the one between PI and PT.
+Table \ref{table3} compares the results of \citet{zhuang2020} (model A) with our ones (model B).
+The main difference between the results obtained with the two methods is related to the posterior uncertainty quantification.
+Credible intervals obtained with model B are systemically larger than those obtianed with model A. Our feeling is that it depends on the fact that results in model A are obtained by running a chain where some hyperparameters are fixed to some estimated values, as explained in \citet{zhuang2020}.
+Fixing values of the hyperparameters eliminates a critical source of variation, inducing shrinkage in credible intervals size.